 - Network bandwidth limits being reached or VPS plan being exceeded

-- Complex compliancy needs of the business, such as managing a database containing HIPAA-Compliant data
+- Complex compliance needs of the business, such as managing a database containing HIPAA-Compliant data

 - The business is hosting a large online community or digital media for its customers